geraldb/talks/blockchain_ruby.md

 blockchain = [b0, b1, b2, b3]

-console.log( blockchain )
+pp blockchain     ## pp (pretty print to console)
 ```

-# Code, Code, Code - A Blockchain in JavaScript in 20 Lines!
+# Code, Code, Code - A Blockchain in Ruby in 20 Lines!
 A Blockchain is a Data Structure (Cont.)

 > Wait, so a blockchain is just a linked list?
 >